The Power of the Weisfeiler-Leman Algorithm for Machine Learning with Graphs: Acknowledgements

 \section{Acknowledgements}

-Nils Kriege has been funded by the Vienna Science and Technology Fund (WWTF) through project VRG19-009.
-Matthias Fey has been supported by the \emph{German Research Association (DFG)} within the Collaborative Research Center SFB 876 \emph{Providing Information by Resource-Constrained Analysis}, project A6.
+NMK has been funded by the Vienna Science and Technology Fund (WWTF) through project VRG19-009.
+MF has been supported by the \emph{German Research Association (DFG)} within the Collaborative Research Center SFB 876, project A6.